Cloud-DevOps-platform/Web-Application/README.md

 like
 1. resource group creation (CDX-platform) , we specified the resource group name and location
 2. storage account creation (infracdxbackup) , we specify the account_tier and account_replication_tye and under which resource group and location this storage account should be part of.
-3. cotainer creation in storage account(cdxtffile-container), here we need to specofy the storage_account_name and the container_access_type
+3. cotainer creation in storage account(cdxtffile-container), here we need to specofy the storage_account_name and the container_access_type and it is used to store the terraform state file.
 In webapp.tf    --> in this file we have the code for the azure linux_web_app and service plan for the the webapp. like
 1. azure service plan creation (hdforwebapp) , this service plan provides the a set of compute resources is created for that plan in that region like